ljelkin/jobplacement/README.md

 # How long does it take to get a tenure-track job in academic philosophy?

 *Surprisingly, less than 2-years!
-And slightly less than the average time for grads from the top program (see below)*
+And slightly less than the average time for grads from the top programs (see below)*

 Here's a summary of data from philjobs.org: